NEC-CSE-Projects-2022/DB6/README.md

 ### ✅ WANG Dataset
 - 🎯 Top-1 Accuracy: **87.25%**
 - 🥇 Top-5 Accuracy: **94.38%**
-- ⏱ Query Time: **0.09 sec**
+- ⏱ Average Query Time: **0.09 seconds**

 ### ✅ ImageCLEF Dataset
 - 🎯 Top-1 Accuracy: **90.38%**
 - 📊 F1-score: **91.45%**

-✔ Outperforms traditional models in speed and accuracy
+The proposed model outperforms existing graph-based retrieval systems in both accuracy and computational efficiency.

 ---

 ## ⚠️ Limitations & Future Work
-- 💻 Needs high GPU power
+- 💻 Requires high GPU resources for real-time inference and image generation.
-- 📉 ImageCLEF partially simulated
+- 📉 Full ImageCLEF evaluation is partially simulated due to hardware constraints.
-- 🌐 Future:
+- 🌐 Future enhancements include:
-  - Real-time feedback
+  - Real-time user feedback integration
-  - Larger datasets
+  - Experiments on larger-scale datasets
-  - Web UI
+  - Development of a web-based user interface
-  - Domain fine-tuning
+  - Domain-specific fine-tuning of models

 ---

 ## 🌍 Deployment Info
-- 🖥 Python backend
+- 🖥 Implemented using a Python-based backend
-- ⚡ FAISS indexing
+- ⚡ FAISS is used for vector indexing and fast similarity search
-- 🎨 Stable Diffusion on GPU
+- 🎨 Stable Diffusion runs on CUDA-enabled GPU servers
-- 🌐 Can use Flask / FastAPI
+- 🌐 Can be deployed using Flask or FastAPI for web-based access

----

 ✨ **Project By:**
 Krupa Chaitanya Yellamelli